nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

     └── SAMPLE3_SE_sample2_R1.fastq.gz
 ```

-The resulting files of `multiqc` and `seqtk` are published respective subdirectories.
-In addition, `nf-core` pipelines by default have all sorts of reporting switched on.
-These files are stored in the `pipeline_info` subdirectory and time-stamped so that multiple runs don't overwrite them.
+The outputs from the `multiqc` and `seqtk` modules are published in their respective subdirectories.
+In addition, by default,` nf-core' pipelines generate a set of reports.
+These files are stored in the `pipeline_info` subdirectory and time-stamped so that runs don't overwrite each other.

 ### Handle modules output